Installation

 qdrant/qdrantQdrant is not required for core functionality.
 The semantic search tools will simply be unavailable if no Qdrant instance is detected.

-To use the VS Code debugging tools (start_debug_session, open_file_and_set_breakpoint, debug_step_over, etc.), install the Remote Control extension in VS Code:
+To use VS Code integration tools (execute_vscode_command, navigate_to_file, etc.), install the Remote Control extension in VS Code:

 Open VS Code